Young referee saves 14-year-old rugby player who stopped breathing

 The player, his parents and the Wellington College coaches thanked Dalley on Monday night.
 Puna was still sore but had mostly recovered.

-Dalley, who could not be reached last night, is a level 2 Wellington rugby referee, meaning she officiates in top division Colts, First XV, and Premier Reserve senior club matches.
+Dalley is a level 2 Wellington rugby referee, meaning she officiates in top division Colts, First XV, and Premier Reserve senior club matches.

 "A goal of mine is to referee a premier game in the future, which is something that a woman in Wellington has never done," she wrote earlier this year on the WRFU website.